You want:

 Use Ollama LLMs as a pentesting assistant

-So the end goal is: talk to Ollama in a browser, ask it pentesting questions, get scripts / commands / guidance — safely.
+So the end goal is: talk to Ollama, ask it pentesting questions, get scripts / commands / guidance — safely.

 RAM Available Best Model